neherlab/ffpopsim/pkg/doc/python/html/_sources/haploid_highd_categories.txt

    haploid_highd.set_wildtype
    haploid_highd.set_allele_frequencies
    haploid_highd.set_genotypes
-   haploid_highd.add_genotypes
+   haploid_highd.add_genotype

 Set phenotypes and fitness function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. autosummary::
    :nosignatures:

    haploid_highd.set_trait_additive
    haploid_highd.add_trait_coefficient
    haploid_highd.set_random_trait_epistasis
    haploid_highd.clear_trait
    haploid_highd.clear_traits

-The following methods are shortcuts if you have only one trait (true if you do not subclass ``haploid_highd``) and will not work for populations with more than one phenotypic trait:
+The following methods are shortcuts if you have only one trait and will not work for populations with more than one trait:

 .. autosummary::
    :nosignatures: